ZhgChg.Li

 • slackBotToken : Enter the Slack App Bot User OAuth Token noted in Step 1.

-• slackBotTargetChannel : Enter the Channel ID noted in Step 1 to send messages to
+• slackBotTargetChannel : Enter the Channel ID recorded in Step 1 as the target channel for sending messages

 1. After editing, click “Commit changes…” at the top right corner.

-2. Select “Commit directly to the main branch”
+2. Choose “Commit directly to the main branch”

 3. Click “Commit changes”